manuelinfosec/udptranscode/README.md

 Imagine you're setting up a video call, but there's a  firewall in the way.
 That firewall only lets outgoing regular traffic (TCP connections) through, but your video call needs a different type of traffic (UDP packets) to function.
-UDPTranscoder comes to the rescue!
+UDPTranscode comes to the rescue!

 This program acts like a tunnel, sending those UDP packets back and forth within a standard TCP connection.
 So the firewall doesn't even know the difference, and